On robust theorems due to Bolzano, Weierstrass, Cantor, and Jordan: Abstract

 \section{Abstract}

 Reverse Mathematics (RM hereafter) is a program in the foundations of mathematics where the aim is to identify the \emph{minimal} axioms needed to prove a given theorem from ordinary, i.e.\ non-set theoretic, mathematics.
 This program has unveiled surprising regularities: the minimal axioms are very often \emph{equivalent} to the theorem over the \emph{base theory}, a weak system of `computable mathematics', while most theorems are either provable in this base theory, or equivalent to one of only \emph{four} logical systems.
 The latter plus the base theory are called the `Big Five' and the associated equivalences are \emph{robust} following Montalb\'an, i.e.\ stable under small variations of the theorems at hand.
-Working in Kohlenbach's \emph{higher-order} RM, we obtain two long series of equivalences based on theorems due to Bolzano, Weierstrass, and Cantor; these equivalences are extremely robust \emph{and} have no counterpart among the Big Five systems, as they are strictly between the base theory and the higher-order counterpart of \emph{weak K\"onig's lemma}.
-In this light, higher-order RM is much richer than its second-order cousin, boasting as it does two extra `Big' systems.
-Our study includes numerous variations of the \emph{Bolzano-Weierstrass theorem} formulated as the existence of suprema for (third-order) {countable} sets in Cantor space.
-We similarly investigate many basic theorems about the real line, limit points, and countable unions, many going back to Cantor.
+Working in Kohlenbach's \emph{higher-order} RM, we obtain two new and long series of equivalences based on theorems due to Bolzano, Weierstrass, Jordan, and Cantor; these equivalences are extremely robust {and} have no counterpart among the Big Five systems.
+Thus, higher-order RM is much richer than its second-order cousin, boasting at least two extra `Big' systems.